Abopo/HamsterBall/Builds/Windows/readme.txt

 OVERVIEW

-Hamster Ball is a new take on classic arcade vs puzzle games.
+Hamster Ball is a new take on classic arcade VS Puzzle games.
 Think of it as a fusion of Puzzle Bobble and the original Mario Bros.
-The level is made up of 2 halves: The top half is a matching-puzzle game board, while the bottom half is a simple platformer area.
+A stage is made up of 2 halves: The top half is a matching-puzzle game board, while the bottom half is a simple platformer area.

-You play as Bub from Puzzle Bobble because I'm not an artist.
-As you play, various colored hamsters will spawn from the top of the level and walk about the are from top to bottom.
-Your goal is to catch these hamsters in bubbles, and throw them to the top of the level to make matches of 3 or more.
+Players will control their characters around the bottom half of the level with standard platforming controls.
+As they play, various colored hamsters will spawn from the top of the level and walk about the area from top to bottom.
+Their goal is to catch these hamsters, and throw them at the puzzle board at the top of the level to make matches of 3 or more.
+Making matches adds hamsters to the opponents board, pushing it downward.
+If a player's board reaches too low, they lose.

+To make the game more interesting, players have a limited ability to teleport to their opponents field to directly disrupt them by doing actions such as: Stealing hamsters, throwing hamsters at the opponents board, attacking the opponent, etc.

 Up to 4 players can play at a time, on teams of 2 (also possible to play 1v2).